Costs and Fees

 Keep in mind the total program costs billed to you through your school may differ, depending on your campus’s policies.

 Note: Schools or individuals who pay with a credit card will also be charged a credit card service fee.

 - One-on-one tutorials in two subjects and seminar classes

 - Field trips to historical destinations of academic interest

-- Full use of University libraries, including the Bodleian and including borrowing privileges where appropriate
+- Access to University libraries, including the Bodleian and including borrowing privileges where appropriate

 - 17 hours of academic credit

 - Status of Associate Member of Wycliffe Hall

 - Accommodation in student housing